gitter-badger/autoloader/docs/contributing.md

 **Step 4: Prepare a pull request**

 The next step is to issue a pull request to the maintainers of the original project repository.
-Before you do that, here are a couple of things to consider:
+Before you do that, here are a couple of things to consider.

 If you have made lots of commits, you might want to use `git rebase` to condense your commit history before issuing a pull request.
 Rebasing is the process of moving a branch to a new base commit.
 This will make it easier for the main project owners to understand what changes you've made.

-It's a good idea also to synchronise your local feature branch with the original project repository, so that you've got the very latest code and to ensure that your pull request has a nice clean diff that contains only the changes related to your feature or fix.
+It's a good idea also to synchronise your local feature branch with the original project repository, so that you've got the very latest code and to ensure that your pull request has a nice clean diff that contains only _your_ changes.
 You will need to add another remote pointing back to the original repository.
 You can call this remote anything you like, but it is conventional to name it "upstream".
 When you've done that, you'll be able to pull in the latest changes from the original repo's master branch.

     git remote add upstream https://github.com/original-project/original-repo.git
     git pull upstream master